BinaryFemboys/Harmony-Patcher/README.md

 4. **Use the Tool:** Drag and drop the assembly you want to patch in the compiled executable.

+## **How to Prevent This**

+Obfuscate your program well, pack it into native/use AOT compilation and add anti-tamper measures.

 ## **DMCA VIOLATIONS**

 This project is a proof of concept made solely for demonstration purposes, any harm made using this tool is not our responsability, you agree to this when using it.